Japanese street fashion: Lolita

+Amekaji is a style based on American casual, often narrowly defined as Western/Native American/Biker-based.
+Amekaji was introduced to the public in the early 1990s by a group of delinquents in Shibuya known as "Teamer".
+Later, it was popularized by Takuya Kimura who wore it in his TV dramas.

 The Decora Kei style originated in the late 1990s/early 2000s and rose to great popularity both in and outside Japan.
 It is exemplified by singer Kyary Pamyu Pamyu, who rose to prominence in the Harajuku fashion scene before her musical debut.
-The wearers usually stick to color palettes for their decora, examples including Pink Decora, Red Decora, Dark Decora, and Rainbow Decora.
+The wearers usually stick to a color scheme for their decora, such as Pink Decora, Red Decora, Dark Decora, and Rainbow Decora.
 A plain shirt and hoodie were often worn with short tutu-like skirts.
 The hair (often worn in low ponytails with long bangs) and make-up itself tend to be quite plain.
-However, the most significant part of Decora Kei is to pile on many layers of cute accessories until the bangs and front hair are barely visible.
+However, the most significant part of Decora Kei is to pile on many layers of cute accessories until the bangs and front hair is barely visible.
 Stockings, legwarmers, arm warmers, and knee socks are also worn over each other in different layers.
 Common details also include leopard prints and patterned dental masks.
 The style has since decreased in popularity but still has a large following worldwide.

 Visual

-Visual Kei is a style created in the mid-1980s by Japanese musicians consisting of striking makeup, unusual hair styles and flamboyant costumes, similar to Western glam rock and glam metal.
+Visual Kei is a subculture created in the mid-1980s by Japanese musicians consisting of striking makeup, unusual hair styles, and flamboyant costumes, similar to Western glam rock and glam metal.
 Androgyny is also a popular aspect of the style.
-Some of the more well-known and influential artists of the style include X Japan, Luna Sea, Versailles, The Gazette, Mejibray, Royz, L'Arc en Ciel, An Cafe, Malice Mizer, and Diaura.
+Some of the more well-known and influential artists of the style include X Japan, Luna Sea, Versailles, The Gazette, Mejibray, Royz, L'Arc-en-Ciel, An Cafe, Malice Mizer, and Diaura.

 Oshare Kei is the opposite side of Visual Kei, with bright colors and many pop impressions.
 This said, bands under this style live up to the meaning by dressing up in colorful costumes, or in Decora or Pop Kei style; many are seen sporting large amounts of jewelry and bags of anime characters and animals slung on, many colorful hairclips, and lighter make-up.
 The music is more happy sounding, the lyrics lighter and happier.
-Bands include An Cafe, Panic Channel, Ichigo69, Lolita23q, SuG, Delacroix, LM.C, and Aicle.
+Bands include An Cafe, Panic Channel, Ichigo69, Lolita23q, Sug, Delacroix, LM.C, and Aicle.